Wind power: Collection and transmission network

 Near offshore wind farms may be connected by AC and far offshore by HVDC.

-Wind power resources are not always located near to high population density.
+Wind power resources are not always located near areas with a high population density.
 As transmission lines become longer, the losses associated with power transmission increase, as modes of losses at lower lengths are exacerbated and new modes of losses are no longer negligible as the length is increased; making it harder to transport large loads over large distances.

 When the transmission capacity does not meet the generation capacity, wind farms are forced to produce below their full potential or stop running altogether, in a process known as curtailment.
 While this leads to potential renewable generation left untapped, it prevents possible grid overload or risk to reliable service.

 One of the biggest current challenges to wind power grid integration in some countries is the necessity of developing new transmission lines to carry power from wind farms, usually in remote lowly populated areas due to availability of wind, to high load locations, usually on the coasts where population density is higher.
 Any existing transmission lines in remote locations may not have been designed for the transport of large amounts of energy.
 In particular geographic regions, peak wind speeds may not coincide with peak demand for electrical power, whether offshore or onshore.
 A possible future option may be to interconnect widely dispersed geographic areas with an HVDC super grid.

 Wind power capacity and production

+In 2024, wind supplied over 2,494 TWh of electricity, which was 8.1% of world electricity.

 Growth trends

-In 2020, wind supplied almost 1600 TWh of electricity, which was over 5% of worldwide electrical generation and about 2% of energy consumption.
-With over 100 GW added during 2020, mostly in China, global installed wind power capacity reached more than 730 GW.
-But to help meet the Paris Agreement's goals to limit climate change, analysts say it should expand much faster - by over 1% of electricity generation per year.
+To help meet the Paris Agreement's goals to limit climate change, analysts say it should expand much faster than it currently is – by over 1% of electricity generation per year.
 Expansion of wind power is being hindered by fossil fuel subsidies.

 The actual amount of electric power that wind can generate is calculated by multiplying the nameplate capacity by the capacity factor, which varies according to equipment and location.
 Estimates of the capacity factors for wind installations are in the range of 35% to 44%.